Announcing DuckDB 0.9.0

 Core System Improvements

-Out-Of-Core Hash Aggregates and Hash Aggregate Performance Improvements.
+Out-of-Core Hash Aggregates and Hash Aggregate Performance Improvements.
 When working with large data sets, memory management is always a potential pain point.
 By using a streaming execution engine and buffer manager, DuckDB supports many operations on larger than memory data sets.
 DuckDB also aims to support queries where intermediate results do not fit into memory by using disk-spilling techniques.

 In this release, support for disk-spilling techniques is further extended through the support for out-of-core hash aggregates.
 Now, hash tables constructed during GROUP BY